seifhussam/MARLClassification/docs/experiments/original_with_max_agents_steps_fov.md

 ## Experiment Overview

-- **Number of Neurons Experiment:**
+- **Max Steps and Epochs Experiment:**
-  *Test the difference between the Original implementations with the hyperparameters used in the paper and in the implementation.*
+  *Test the best possible outcome with the message module fully implemented.*

 - **Date:**
   *[05/11/2024]*

 - **What changed from Original Experiment:**
-  *The hidden size, message size and batch size were changed to meet with the values used in the paper*
+  *The hidden size, message size and batch size were changed to meet with the values used in the paper, as in the number of neurons experiment.
+Also, the number of agents, steps and field of view were increased to the maximum used in the paper, in order to test whether this implementation allows as good results as the paper, in its most extreme conditions.*

 ---